-Overview

-NASM/AFAA Certification Governing Board Responsibilities National Academy of Sports Medicine Athletics and Fitness Association of America
+Overview of Responsibilities NASM/AFAA Certification Governing Board

-Thank you for considering how you may be involved as a member of the NASM/AFAA Certification Governing Board (Board) or (CGB).
-Some of the following content is excerpted from the NASM/AFAA Certification Governing Board Member Handbook which is required reading if you are approved as a new board member.
+Thank you for considering how you may be involved as a member of the NASM/AFAA Certification Governing Board (CGB or Board).
+Some of the following content is excerpted from the NASM/AFAA Certification Governing Board Member Handbook which is required reading if you are approved as a new Board member.